 I found that about 14 of my rather large Green Desert figs was just right for two quart jars of pickles.
-After pricking them a few times, I poached them about five minutes in a brine containing equal amounts of white balsamic vinegar, water and sugar (about ¾ cup), 2 kaffir lime leaves, and about a tablespoon of grated ginger.
+After pricking them a few times with a fork, I poached them about five minutes in a brine containing equal amounts of white balsamic vinegar, water and sugar (about ¾ cup), 2 kaffir lime leaves, and about a tablespoon of grated ginger.

 I then packed the figs into two quart jars, each containing one kaffir lime leaf and one sprig of rosemary and filled them with the brining liquid.
 Holy smokes, the figs will be a great appetizer and the brine will be good for all kinds of things.

 That's my story and I'm sticking with it.